StanChart raises income outlook amid trading boom

 The bank said operating expenses are expected to be slightly higher than the previously guided US$10.7 billion "as a consequence of the impact of the higher income growth expectations on performance-related pay".

-Mr Winters will celebrate his seventh anniversary as CEO in June and shows no sign of ending his tenure at the bank, having led a radical restructuring of its operations.
+Mr Winters will celebrate his seventh anniversary as CEO in June, having led a radical restructuring of its operations.
 Despite these efforts, StanChart's share price remains at about half the level it was when he joined in mid-2015.